dotnet/docfx/Documentation/tutorial/validate_your_markdown_files.md

 }
 ```

-Subsequently, the `md.style` file can be updated with a reference to the rule:
+Build the project, to make sure that you have an assembly that contains the compiled contract.
+Subsequently, the `md.style` file can be updated with a reference to the contract, as specified in code:

 ```json
 {